zhibailin/MasteringEnglish/15-Read_What_You_Love_Until_You_Love_To_Read.md

 And __the problem is__, what do I read?
 How do I read?
 Because for most people __it’s a [[struggle]], it’s a [[chore]]__.
 So, the most important thing is just __to learn how to educate yourself and the way to educate yourself is to develop a love for reading__

+So, the tweet that [[is left out]], the one that I was [[hinting at]] is, “read what you love until you love to read.”
+It’s that simple.